Epsilon-Lee/paper-jam/compositionality-generalization.md

-## Compositionality and Machine Learning
+## Compositionality from/for Machine Learning

 ### Measuring compositionality